 - Any achievements or involvement in particularly noteworthy projects.

-Submissions can be made by downloading this form from the website.
-Once downloaded, please save it to your computer using the filename VOTY2022(NOMINEE NAME).docx
+Submissions can be made by completing (this form) from the website.
+Once downloaded, please save it to your computer using the filename VOTY2023(NOMINEE NAME).docx

 Commenting on the launch of the new competition, the RSST’s Mark Henderson said:

-“Volunteers continue to be the key factor in arresting the red squirrel decline and protecting the remaining colonies.
-Gerard McCaughen, last year’s winner, and his group in County Antrim exemplify the huge effort that volunteers contribute.
-Gerard also received local recognition in the form of a Mayoral reception along with an interview with BBC wildlife magazine.
-Volunteers and local community groups are absolutely vital to the protection and survival of this beautiful native species, with many essential developments coming out of the important work they do.
+“Volunteers continue to be the key factor in arresting the red squirrel decline, protecting the remaining colonies, and joining the cause to increase their numbers.
+Leon Savage, last year’s winner, and his Cramlington and District Red Squirrel Group in Northumberland exemplify the huge effort that volunteers contribute.
+Leon and the team also received local recognition in the form of other notable local/community awards.
+Volunteers and local community groups are vital to the protection and survival of this beautiful native species.

 The aim of this national award is to acknowledge and thank key individuals for their commitment.
 We’re excited that through these nominations we will hear more about these inspiring volunteers and their achievements.”